 Modelling and Policy Impact Analysis (MPIA)

-Research conducted under the MPIA program uses economy-wide models as « laboratories » to simulate macro policies/shocks and their impacts on welfare at the household level.
+Using economy-wide (macro) models and microsimulation techniques to simulate policies/shocks and their impacts on welfare at the household level.

-This particular PEP research program combines computable general equilibrium (CGE) models and sophisticated household survey-based microsimulation techniques, to link the impact of macro shocks/policies to poverty and other dimensions of household welfare.
+The MPIA program uses computable general equilibrium (CGE) models, combined with sophisticated household survey-based microsimulation techniques, as "laboratories" to simulate and link the impact of macro shocks/policies to poverty and other dimensions of household welfare.

 - Construct macro model of the national economy (e.g. CGE model - see below)

 - Use the model as a laboratory to simulate "business as usual", i.e. no shock/policy

 - Introduce and simulate the effect of a specific policy intervention or shock